 Super-fast as a single router

 Farther out, at 40 feet away, the same client still could manage to have the 2.4Gbps of negotiated speed.
-But now, its real-world performance slightly reduced to 1100Mbps.
+But now, its real-world performance is slightly reduced to 1100Mbps.

 These numbers were better than those of many standalone routers.